Instagram Checkout: Everything You Need to Know

 Optimizing your Instagram profile for shopping is key if you want to start making sales and converting your loyal followers into customers.

-And while Instagram Checkout is slowing being rolled out, now’s the time to get ahead of the curve and level-up your Instagram strategy so your business is ready to make quick changes and more sales!
+And while Instagram Checkout is still being rolled out globally, now’s the time to get ahead of the curve and level-up your Instagram strategy so your business is ready to make quick changes and more sales!